 - Lower Back Pain Diagnosis Guide

-Find a physiotherapist in your local area who can treat degeneration of the spine.
+Find a physiotherapist in your local area who can assess and treat degeneration of the spine.

 If you would like to link to this article on your website, simply copy the code below and add it to your page: